Guide to Narcissistic Victim Syndrome

 Long-term abuse can lead to a disconnection from one’s own emotions, thoughts, and needs.

-The freeze response can be a way for the victim to avoid confronting these feelings.
-They get to a point of not considering how they feel as they’re focused on survival and placating their narcissistic partner.
+The freeze response can be a way for you to avoid confronting these feelings.
+You may get to the point of not considering how you feel because you’re focused on survival and placating your narcissistic partner.

 Overcoming this Freeze Response